 If you're planning a huge shop, go to MySupermarket* and it'll compare the cost of goods at the big online supermarkets.
 These prices are similar even if you go in-store.

-Or how about a homemade vinyl wall clock, or 50 Sheds of Grey?
+Or how about a homemade vinyl wall clock, or personalised e-reader case?
 For kids, plant a fallen bell from Santa's sleigh in your garden on Christmas morning to make the kids' eyes as wide as their smiles.
-See 50 Festive Fivers for a full list of winners and inspiration.
+See 50 Festive Fivers for a full list of winners.

 Remember, kids aren’t retail snobs